Frequently Asked Questions

 How should I store my shade sail for the winter?

-If you plan to take down your shade sail for the winter, store your dried shade sail in a protective bag in a dry safe area away from potential dangers such as heat, moisture, and rodents.
+If you plan to take down your shade sail for the winter, store your dried shade sail in a protective bag or plastic tub/bin in a dry safe area away from potential dangers such as heat, moisture, and rodents.

 How do I measure for my custom shade sails?